MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/finance.md

 ## Account Schedule Feature

-As one of the most extensively used areas of application for analysis and reporting, Eastern European countries often ask for following improvements of standard Account Schedules feature:
+As one of the most extensively used features for analysis and reporting, Eastern European countries often ask for the following improvements of the standard Account Schedules feature:

-- Common list of expressions – common list of expressions contains named lines which can be used in formulas of all Account Schedules.
-This is done by defining one of the Account Schedules as a common list of expressions called Shared Account Schedule.
+- Common list of expressions – A common list of expressions contains named lines that can be used in formulas of all account schedules.
+This is done by defining one of the account schedules as a common list of expressions called a Shared Account Schedule.
-- Saving results (current state) of analysis – this improvement allows user to store results of analysis done by using Account Schedules, modification of results and retrieval of results later on.
+- Saving results (current state) of analysis – This improvement allows users to store results of analysis done by using account schedules, modification of results, and retrieval of results later on.
-- Formulas Drill Down – this improvement allows user to drill down the results of formulas.
-Drill-down is now accessible for Totalling Type – Formula.
-Drilling down the result of the formula shows the user a new form containing the list of elements used to calculate results and their description.
+- Formulas drill-down – This improvement allows users to drill down on the results of formulas.
+Drill-down is now accessible for Totalling type formulas.
+Drilling down on the result of the formula shows the user a new page containing the list of elements used to calculate the results and their description.
-- Additional Data Sources – apart from being able to perform analysis on GL Entries, the user can perform analysis on VAT, Customer, Vendor and Value entries.
+- Additional data sources – Apart from being able to perform analysis on GL entries, the user can perform analysis on VAT, customer, vendor, and value entries.

 ## Statutory Statements

-Companies have to create Financial Statements according to the Accounting Law 563/1991.
-They have to create the Balance Sheet and the Profit and Loss Statement.
+Companies must create financial statements according to the Accounting Law 563/1991.
+They must create the balance sheet and the profit and loss statement.
 This feature provides the following reports:

 - Balance Sheet
 - Income Statement

-These reports use the Account Schedule with the statement structure defined.
+These reports use the Account Schedule feature with the statement structure defined.

-The Acc.
-Schedule Name contains new fields in the Czech version:
+The **Acc.
+Schedule Name** table contains this new field in the Czech version:
-- Acc.
-Schedule Type – Balance Sheet or Income Statement
+- **Acc.
+Schedule Type** – Balance Sheet or Income Statement option

-The Acc.
-Schedule Line contains new fields in the Czech version:
+The **Acc.
+Schedule Line** table contains these new fields in the Czech version:
-- Row Correction – link to other line for Balance Sheet setup
+- **Row Correction** – links to another line for balance sheet setup
-- Assets/Liabilities Type – Assets or Liabilities for Balance Sheet setup
+- **Assets/Liabilities Type** – Assets or Liabilities for Balance Sheet setup
-- Calc – Always, Never, When positive, When Negative
+- **Calc** – Always, Never, When positive, When Negative options

-Balance Sheet and the Profit and Loss Statements are often prepared in Excel file templates with the necessary design for statement printout.
-Users want to map defined Account Schedules to prepared Excel templates.
+The balance sheet and the profit and loss statements are often prepared in Excel file templates with the necessary design for statement printout.
+Users want to map defined account schedules to prepared Excel templates.

-For the reasons above, this feature provides the new setup of Excel Templates and Statement File Mapping.
-Based on this setup users can export Account Schedule data to Excel file.
+For the reasons above, this feature provides the new setup of Excel templates and statement file mapping.
+Based on this setup, users can export account schedule data to Excel files.

 ## WIP Extended Posting

-The Czech legal Work in Progress (WIP) posting scheme includes the following new General Ledger Accounts:
+The Czech legal Work in Progress (WIP) posting scheme includes the following new general ledger accounts:
 - Consumption Account
 - Change in Inventory of WIP Account
 - Change in Inventory of Product Account

-This feature allows you to correctly perform Czech WIP and Production extended posting.
-It is therefore possible to set up combination Location and Inventory posting group for the account of Consumption, Work in Progress, Change of Semi-finished Product, Change of Product.
+This feature allows you to correctly perform Czech WIP and production posting.
+It is therefore possible to set up a combination of location and inventory posting group for the accounts Consumption, Work in Progress, Change of Semi-finished Product, Change of Product.

 This new posting scheme is used in the following transactions:
-- Consumption Posting in the Posting Journal
+- Consumption posting in the consumption journal
-- Posting the Costs on Capacities in the Output Journal
+- Posting the costs of capacities in the output journal
-- Finishing Orders and Auto Reporting
+- Finishing orders and automatic production reporting

 ## Additional Finance Features